NSriram27/azure-pr-mcp/README.md

 <!-- © 2025, Hexagon AB and/or its subsidiaries and affiliates.
 All rights reserved. -->

-# ALI Dev MCP Server - Client Configuration
+# S3D Dev MCP Server - Client Configuration

 ## 📋 Overview

-The ALI Dev MCP Server is an intelligent development assistant that **reduces development time by up to 80%** through automated test generation, security vulnerability fixes, and seamless Azure DevOps integration.
+The S3D Dev MCP Server is an intelligent development assistant that **reduces development time by up to 80%** through automated test generation, security vulnerability fixes, and seamless Azure DevOps integration.
 This Model Context Protocol server works with VS Code GitHub Copilot to transform complex development workflows into simple, automated processes.

 **Key Capabilities:**